prody/ProDy-website/tutorials/database_tutorial/index.rst

-.. use "signdy" to refer to this file
+.. use "database" to refer to this file

-.. _signdy:
+.. _database:

 *******************************************************************************
 Signature Dynamics